 Well-being of music students and music professional -research group

-The research group focused on the well-being of professionals in the music industry consists of Professor Tuire Kuusi, an expert in music research, and four doctoral researchers.
+The research group focused on the well-being of professionals in the music industry consists of Professor Tuire Kuusi, an expert in music research, and five doctoral researchers.

 Presentation

 The research group working on musicians’ well-being consists of Tuire Kuusi (professor of music research) and four researchers preparing their doctorate.
-The projects focus on performance psychology of bachelor students (MM, Mental coach Anni Jääskeläinen), on the transition phase between master studies and working life (MM, Solution-focused brief therapist Johanna Engelbarth), on career management of professional musicians (MM Jussi-Pekka Piirainen), and on musician leadership and its impact within orchestra community (MM, M.Soc.Sc.
+The projects focus on performance psychology of bachelor students (MM, Mental coach Anni Jääskeläinen), on the transition phase between master studies and working life (MM, Solution-focused brief therapist Johanna Engelbarth), on career management of professional musicians (MM Jussi-Pekka Piirainen), on well-being of church musicians, particularly from the perspectives of meaningfulness and fulfillment at work (MM Eerika Halonen), and on musician leadership and its impact within orchestra community (MM, M.Soc.Sc.
 Päivi Rissanen).

 The abstracts of the projects are given below.